SUSE/testbrain/README.md

 ## Marking tests as skipped

-Sometimes a test may be marked as skipped, which indicates it didn't fail neither succeeded.
+Sometimes a test may be marked as skipped, which indicates it neither failed nor succeeded.
 It may happen, e.g., when external dependencies are not satisfied.

 Any test that returns the status code `99` will be marked as skipped.
 It allows the test itself to